-Yes, dark charcoal and black houses (like the one above) still get me drooling – especially when paired with a teak or walnut-toned wood.
+Dark charcoal and black houses (like this one) still get me drooling – especially when paired with a teak or walnut-toned wood.
 Sigh.
 But honestly, it seems a waste to paint our vinyl siding when it’s in such rough shape.
-Eventually we decided that perhaps replacing it would be the best option, but quotes for a charcoal grey vinyl siding with a more modern look rang in at about $15,000!
+We decided that perhaps replacing it would be the best option, but quotes for a charcoal grey vinyl siding with a more modern look rang in at about $15,000!
 That’s why, instead of putting lipstick on a pig – or spending a million dollars are new vinyl – I’ve been eyeing up my father-in-law’s siding, a DIY wood board and batten style that has been allowed to weather beautifully with age.
-Between his siding and that grey house in the first photo, we’re really toying with the idea DIY wood siding, using a wood that will grey for a beach-appropriate vibe.
+Between his siding and that grey house in the first photo, we’re toying with the idea DIY wood siding, using a wood that will grey for a beach-appropriate vibe.
+This home and this home are beautiful examples.

 Every now and then, though, I find a gorgeous warm wood siding that piques my interest too.